-Exchange your vote-by-mail ballot for a new one at an elections office, or at your polling place; or employer or union representative.
+Exchange your vote-by-mail ballot for a new one at an elections office, or at your polling place; or from anyone you choose, except from your employer or union representative.

 Vote using a provisional ballot, if you do not have your original vote-by-mail ballot.